yodrew/darkroomretreat/manuscript/faq.md

     Shelter is an instinct that intensifies with trauma.
 Large uncovered windows came only very recently to popular architecture.
 Traditional shelter, civilized and indigenous, is dark or easily darkenable.

-    Our obsession with building---the principle activity of civilization for 10,000 years---indicates a people in search of extreme sanctuary to self-heal from mass major trauma.
+    Our obsession with building---the principle activity of civilization for 10,000 years---indicates a people in search of extreme sanctuary to self-heal from cataclysmic trauma.
 When we get especially frustrated, we even have wars to destroy buildings and build new ones.
+Nothing could be more natural to us in our damaged state than total darkness.

-- _Darkness could be good for some people, but there are many ways people can heal their pain.
+- _Extended darkness could be good for some people, but there are many ways people can heal their pain.
 Nothing works for everyone._

 	This would mean that:

-    - deep healing can occur without deep sleep
+    - the deep healing necessary can occur without profound rest
-    - deep sleep can occur in light
+    - profound rest can occur in semi-darkness and other compromised conditions
+    - or psychic trauma is not the primary cause of metaphysical suffering
-    - the human organism has no specific needs for healing from psychic trauma, despite its specific---and universal---need of rest for healing in all other cases.
-As well as its specific needs of air for breathing, light for seeing, food for eating, etc.
+	- or the human organism has no specific needs for recovering from such pain, despite its specific---and universal---need of rest for recovery in all other cases.
+As well as its specific need of air for breathing, light for seeing, food for eating, etc.
+    - the many other ways alluded to all make sense and work

-    Naturally, I disagree.
+    The facts say otherwise, so naturally, I disagree.
 Relativism makes fashionable philosophy but poor physiology.